RokLenarcic/SmallWorld/README.md

 ## KDTreeSpherical

-This variant of the tree is created specifically for geographical data.
+KDTreeSpherical is created specifically for geographical data.
 It uses a 3-D tree which models the world as a sphere, projecting longitude and latitude onto the sphere.
-This solves problems with wrapping in 2 dimensions and with distance distortion of projecting a sphere onto a 2-D plane, which is present in 2-D trees.
+This solves problems with wrapping in 2 dimensions and with distance distortion of projecting a sphere onto a 2-D plane.

 The cost of better accuracy and wrapping is that it's slower by about 50%.
 The azimuth value should be between [-180,180] and inclination should be [-90,90].